joomla/accessibility/docs/tutorials/sl-atag-2-0.md

 ## Learn more
 For more information please refer to:

-* [https://www.w3.org/TR/ATAG20/ Authoring Tool Accessibility Guidelines (ATAG) 2.0].
+* [https://www.w3.org/TR/ATAG20/](Authoring Tool Accessibility Guidelines 2.0).
 W3C Recommendation 24 September 2015
-* [https://www.w3.org/TR/2015/NOTE-IMPLEMENTING-ATAG20-20150924/ Implementing ATAG 2.0.
-A guide to understanding and implementing Authoring Tool Accessibility Guidelines 2.0]
+* [https://www.w3.org/TR/2015/NOTE-IMPLEMENTING-ATAG20-20150924/](Implementing ATAG 2.0).
+A guide to understanding and implementing Authoring Tool Accessibility Guidelines 2.0
-* [http://www.w3.org/WAI/intro/atag.php The overview of ATAG] from the W3C.
+* [http://www.w3.org/WAI/intro/atag.php]( The overview of ATAG) from the W3C.
-* [http://www.w3.org/WAI/intro/atag-glance ATAG at a Glance]  from the W3C.
+* [http://www.w3.org/WAI/intro/atag-glance](ATAG at a Glance) from the W3C.